rcbops/rpc-hummingbird/docs/arch/index.rst

 Supported Hardware - Customer Data Center
 ========================

-- HPE 4510G10
+- HPE 4510-G10
-- HPE DL380G9
+- HPE DL380-G9
 - Supermicro E16/E26 JBOD
 - Dell R740XL-XL
 - F5 Loadbalancer
 - HAProxy
 - 10/25/40/50GbE Networking

+- A customer must adhere to certain guidelines when procuring or re-purposing existing hardware.
+A Hummingbird cluster made from non-ideal, or inconsistent hardware will lead to a poor user experience.

+Generally the following recommendations should be followed when not using the node deisgns detailed above.

+- CPUs - 1 CPU Core to 2 Object Disks, CPUs should be no older than Haswell
+- RAM per Object Storage Disk - A minimum allocation of 2GB RAM
+- SSD to Object Storage Ratio - Recommend that SSD capacity is approximately 4% of total Object storage
+- Journal Disk Endurance - Journal disks are required to be NVMe/SSD with a duty cycle of a minimum of 5TBWPD.
+- Object Storage Drives - NVMe, SSD, SAS, NL-SAS or SATA supported
+- Operating System Drives - Must be a RAID1 pair of minimum SAS drives
+- Networking - No less than 2x 10GbE or 2x 25GbE or 2x 40GbE Ports per node.
+Jumbo frames highly recommended.
+Care must be taken to size TOR uplinks to aggregation switches to avoid creating a bottleneck.

 ========================
 Supported Deployments
 ========================

-- A minimal number of nodes equal to the number of replicas is required, growth increments are then in increments of that same number.
+- A minimal number of nodes equal to the number of replicas or number of EC shards is required, growth increments are then in increments of that same number.
+- All storage nodes must have HA networking
+- All cabinets must provide HA networking

 For example, a 3-Replica cluster could start with nodes 1,9,17 below, scaling up to 24 nodes, before scaling out to another 3 cabinets for nodes 25 through 48.